Robonavigators/Smart-Toll-Gate-System/README.md

 ## How It Works

-1.  **Idle State:** The gate remains closed (Servo at 180°), the Red LED is ON, and the LCD reads "Welcome To Toll Gate".
+1.  **Idle State:** The gate remains closed (Servo at 180°), the Green LED is ON, and the LCD reads "Welcome To Toll Gate".
-2.  **Entry Detected:** When the Ultrasonic sensor detects an object within 15 units, the gate opens (Servo at 90°), the Green LED turns ON, and the LCD welcomes the driver.
+2.  **Entry Detected:** When the Ultrasonic sensor detects an object within 15 units, the gate opens (Servo at 90°), the Red LED turns ON, and the LCD welcomes the driver.
 The gate stays open for 4 seconds.
-3.  **Exit Detected:** When the IR sensor detects an object, the gate opens, the Green LED turns ON, and the LCD displays "Thank You".
+3.  **Exit Detected:** When the IR sensor detects an object, the gate opens, the Red LED turns ON, and the LCD displays "Thank You".
 The gate stays open for 4 seconds.

 ## License